William Methold: History

 He was born in Norfolk, eldest of the three sons of William Methold or Methwold (died 1586), of Rushford, and his wife Susanna Alington, daughter of George Alington or Alyngton of Swinhope, Lincolnshire.
 His maternal grandmother was Ann Cheke, daughter of Peter Cheke, and sister of Sir John Cheke, tutor to King Edward VI.
 Cheke received a grant of Rushford, which was originally a royal manor, from the King, and quickly leased it to Alington, from whom it passed to the Metholds.

 He was educated at Lyon's Inn and Lincoln's Inn.
 He was called to the Bar in 1589, became a serjeant-at-law c.
 1612, and was made a Bencher of Lincoln's Inn in 1608.
 He was knighted and sent to Ireland as Chief Baron of the Irish Exchequer in 1612, an office he held until his death.
-He was appointed joint Keeper of the Great Seal of Ireland 1619.
+He was appointed joint Keeper of the Great Seal of Ireland in 1619.
 He joined the King's Inn in the same year.
 He is buried in Christ Church Cathedral, Dublin.